Wesley-Viricimo/Wesley-Viricimo/README.md

 ## Hello World!
 I'am Wesley Viricimo

-- 🖥️ Currently studying android development with java and kotlin
+- 🖥️ Currently studying web development with javascript and typescript
 - 🚀 Aiming to become a excellent full-stack programmer
 - ❤️ Coding its my passion